The Overlap Gap Property limits limit swapping in the QAOA: Main Results

 Now we can show that the OGP is also an obstruction in random regular hypergraph via contradiction.
-Assuming that an algorithm $\mathcal{A}$ is able to find solutions arbitrarily close to the optimal solution for the Max-$q$-XORSAT on a regular hypergraph.
+Assuming that an algorithm $\mathcal{A}$ at logarithmic depth is able to find solutions arbitrarily close to the optimal solution for the Max-$q$-XORSAT on a regular hypergraph.
 Then this would imply that $\mathcal{A}$ is also able to find such solutions when performed on an Erd\"os--R\'enyi hypergraph since both graphs are $p$-locally the same.
-However, this contradicts \cref{thm:algo_CLS} and thus, the OGP must also be present in the regular hypergraph.\\
+However, this contradicts \cref{thm:algo_CLS} and thus, the OGP must also restrict the performance of logarithmic depth local algorithms when applied to a regular hypergraph. \end{proof}

 It is of note that proving that the OGP exists in a problem is much easier when the underlying graph is an Erd\"os--R\'enyi hypergraph as compared to a regular hypergraph since only the former can be described by a probability distribution.
 This is why there is no proof that the OGP exists for the Max-$q$-XORSAT on regular graph as it requires the Poisson distribution found in an Erd\"os--R\'enyi hypergraph.
 Given \cref{thm:algo_limit} and that it is possible to show that the OGP exists in both Erd\"os--R\'enyi hypergraph and regular hypergraph in some problems \cite{LLAoversparse}, it is reasonable to think that if the OGP exists in the former, it also exists in the latter.
 Motivated by this, we make the following conjectures